Redflex speed camera monitors traffic along State Highway 60 in Mesa, Arizona

 At the same time, Scottsdale blanketed residents with promotional flyers included with water bills; it bought ad space on theater screens; distributed posters, and promoted its photo enforcement program through radio drive-time traffic reports, police department demonstrations and other forums.

 After the media blitz, BRC gave the 1997 survey a tune-up.
 Two important new questions were added.
-As before, the pollsters first established the problem—speeding, red light running, collisions—and presented the solution: photo enforcement.
+As before, the pollsters first established the alleged problem—speeding, red light running, collisions—before presenting the solution: photo enforcement.
 But then the people were asked:

 "As you may know, studies by the city of Scottsdale show that collisions are down by 4% citywide and 20% where photo radar or red light cameras are in use.
 In light of this, are you more favorable towards the use of photo radar and red light cameras?"